-Leaks aren’t always obvious and can often lead to higher water bills.
+Leaks aren’t always obvious, but they can often waste water and increase water bills.
 Most leaks are easy to fix, while others may require a plumber.

-To report a leak to a water meter or water main, or to request an inspection, contact Denver Water at 303-628-6000.
+To report a leak to a water meter or water main, or to request an inspection, contact Denver Water Customer Care at 303-893-2444.

 How to find leaks: